Our guide to the Rent to Buy scheme

 Benefits of Rent to Buy

-By saving money on rent, you have a better chance of saving towards getting on the housing ladder in future.
+save money on rent.
+So you have a better chance of saving towards getting on the housing ladder in future.

-Renting from a social landlord rather than private can arguably provide you with more security.
+rent from a social landlord rather than private which can give you more security

 Downsides of Rent to Buy

-There are a finite number of properties in each area that are available using the scheme.
+there's a set number of properties in each area available using the scheme

-Properties may still be costly to rent and buy despite the discounted rent.
+properties may still cost a lot to rent and buy despite the discount

-If house prices rise significantly while you’re renting you may not be able to afford to buy even after saving a significant sum.
+if house prices rise a lot, you may still not be able to afford to buy, even after saving

 Shared ownership risks

-Mortgage rates could rise, making the portion you own more expensive, while rents in the area could also increase.
+mortgage rates could rise, making the part you own more expensive.
+Rents in the area could also go up

-There are added costs to being a homeowner, including paying for gas, electricity and council tax.
+there are extra costs to owning a home.
+You'll have to pay for gas, electricity and council tax

-If you are a leaseholder, which is common when buying a flat in a building, you still have to pay 100% of the ground rent and service charge on the building, even if you own a small share.
+you still have to pay all the ground rent on service charge on the building if you're a leaseholder.
+Even if you own a share

 Rent to Own in Wales

-Then after two years you can buy the property, with the scheme giving you back 25% of the rent you paid as well as any increase in the property’s value since you moved in to use as a deposit.
+After two years you can buy the property.
+The scheme will give you back 25% of the rent you paid.
+As well as any increase in the property’s value since you moved in to use as a deposit.

 Rent to Own in Northern Ireland